Department of Defense Cybersecurity Scholarship Program

 The Department of Defense Cybersecurity Scholarship Program (DoD CySP) at CSUSB started in 2016.
 Reemerging from its origins as the Information Assurance Scholarship Program (IASP) with the help of local Congressman Pete Aguilar, the DoD CySP provides regionally and nationally accredited Centers of Academic Excellence (CAE) in Cybersecurity (CAE in Cyber Defense, CAE in Operations, and CAE in Research) the opportunity to submit proposals to develop a grant-funded scholarship program.

-As a CAE in Cyber Defense, CSUSB is able to submit students for selection each year.
+As a CAE in Cyber Defense, CSUSB can submit students for selection each year.
 Students selected to participate in the program receive the full cost of tuition as well as a monthly stipend ($25,000 for undergraduates and $34,000 for graduates).
 Students are also required to attend an internship with the Department of Defense during the summer.
 Internships do NOT count towards the obligation requirements.

 Before reviewing the application, you must determine whether or not you meet our eligibility requirements.